-Thinking back to the little girl in my third-grade class, I didn’t suspect she had a reading disability, per say.
+Thinking back to the little girl in my third grade class, I didn’t suspect she had a reading disability, per se.
 I just knew something was not right.
-I knew there was something blocking her from making progress in reading because there was not other reason for her not to be making the same kind of gains as her peers.
+There was something blocking her from making progress in reading because there was no other reason for her not to be making the same kind of gains as her peers.
 I wish I had had a checklist like those above to help me clarify the behaviors I was seeing in her reading.

 ***As we continue to learn about the Science of Reading, we want to be up-to-date so that our articles are research-based.
 This post has recently been updated to be Science of Reading aligned.***